 The firm manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants, if any.
 To maintain or adjust the capital structure, the firm reviews the fund management at regular intervals and take necessary actions to maintain the requisite capital structure.

-No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2024 and March 31, 2023.
+No changes were made in the objectives, policies or processes for managing capital during the year ended 31 March 2024 and 31 March 2023.